Bingle-Proxy/Application-Android/README.md

-# Bingle Proxy android application
+# Bingle Proxy For Android

 Web Proxy Application built on [**Bingle Proxy**](https://www.bingle.pw/) ready to be installed on your android device